johnfedoruk/bangular/aio/content/guide/user-input.md

 ## Get user input from a template reference variable
-There's another way to get the user data: use Angular [**template reference variables**](guide/template-syntax#ref-vars).
+There's another way to get the user data: use Bangular [**template reference variables**](guide/template-syntax#ref-vars).
 These variables provide direct access to an element from within the template.
 To declare a template reference variable, precede an identifier with a hash (or pound) character (#).